 - Have the students use Google drawing or another program to create their own line plots and problems.

-- Distribute the Looking at Line Plots worksheet that requires students to determine if a problem was solved correctly and to justify their answers.
+- Distribute the Looking at Line Plots worksheet and ask student to complete it by determining if a problem was solved correctly.

-- Discuss responses with students and clarify any misconceptions.
+- Discuss student responses as a whole class and clarify any misconceptions.

 Review and closing(10 minutes)